Whether or not a dog can swim is less a result of their breed and more to do with the individual dog, so some Maltipoos can swim where others cannot.

 So, does the Maltipoo take after the Maltese or the Poodle when it comes to swimming?

-When it comes to their coat, the Maltipoo does not tend to inherit the double-layered coat of the Poodle, but they do have a partially water-resistant coat.
+Regarding their coat, the Maltipoo does not tend to inherit the double-layered coat of the Poodle, but they have a partially water-resistant jacket.

 The Impact of Experience on Swimming